Meet the team

 Awards and recognition

-In 2018 we made the Elite Franchise top 100 (beating many of the big guns in the industry) and The Essex Franchisees, Llorien and Louise, have been nominated for the Working Mum's Franchisee of the Year.
-Jenny is the 2018 #WOW winner , awarded by Jacqueline Gold and is being mentored by her.
-We're proud to be member of the British Franchise Association (BFA) which is the industry standard for ethical franchising.
+In 2018 and 2019 we made the Elite Franchise top 100 (beating many of the big guns in the industry) and The Essex Franchisees, Llorien and Louise, have been nominated for the Working Mum's Franchisee of the Year.
+Jenny was the 2018 #WOW winner , awarded by Jacqueline Gold and is being mentored by her.